-What is it?
+What is copyright?

 What type of work is protected by copyright?

-What rights do I have if I have copyright protection?
+What rights do I have under copyright?

-Copyright protection means that you have the right to control where your snaps are used (in other words, people need to ask you for permission before they use them).
+Copyright protection means you have the right to control where your snaps are used (in other words, people need to ask you for permission before they use them).

 Does it cost me anything to copyright my work?